Algebraic solutions of tropical optimization problems: Preliminary Definitions and Results

 \subsection{Matrix Algebra}

-We now consider matrices over $\mathbb{X}$ and denote the set of matrices with $m$ rows and $n$ columns by $\mathbb{X}^{m\times n}$.
-A matrix with all entries equal to zero is the zero matrix denoted $\mathbb{0}$.
+Consider matrices over $\mathbb{X}$ and denote the set of matrices of $m$ rows and $n$ columns by $\mathbb{X}^{m\times n}$.
+A matrix with all entries equal to $\mathbb{0}$ is the zero matrix denoted $\bm{0}$.
 A matrix is row- (column-) regular if it has no zero rows (columns).
 A matrix is regular if it is both row and column regular.